 }

-When it ships I'll update this with the actual implementation and a demo.
-The goal is one port number, no SDK, no cloud, all your agents talking to each other.
+When there's a real demo worth showing I'll update this with the actual implementation and some recorded sessions.
+The goal is simple: one port number, no SDK, no cloud dependency, all your agents sharing context without any of them needing to know the others exist.

 If this is useful for something you're building, reach out.